101 Magento Import Questions

 Question: Should my column names be the same as database names or supplier names?

-Answer: Magento has strict requirements to the columns listed at your store and often in case the column names do not coincide with database names, they can be ignored during Magento import, as the system might not recognize them.
+Answer: Magento has strict requirements to the columns listed at your store and often in case the column names do not coincide with database names, they can be ignored during import, as the system might not recognize them (check the first question/answer in this section to see required fields that should be included importing using default upload method).

 Question: If I need to change anything?
 Should I do it in the file or there is some other way?

-Answer: You should do all the data modifications in the file before Magento import from csv, unless you use Store Manager for Magento* that allows to input changes on the fly.
+Answer: You should do all the data modifications in the file beore import from csv, unless you use Store Manager for Magento* that allows to input changes on the fly.

-Question: “Performing Magento import using a csv file with number of products, there occurs "Please wait..." screen and the process hangs and then times out.“
+Question: “Performing upload using a csv file with number of products, there occurs "Please wait..." screen and the process hangs and then times out.“

 Answer: Extend maximum execution time, increase memory limit and other possible server resources.
 You can also try to separate the file in portions and import in chunks.
 Alternatively, use solutions that can handle the procedure and do not require huge server resources.